Frequently Asked Questions

 How do I register a group of cyclists?

-In this case, email the coordinator for assistance.
+For groups of five or more, email the coordinator for assistance.

 Will there be a refund if I can't make it or if it rains?